 Heron in the Memorial Pond

-Often outside birds, such as this heron, are drawn to the beauty and solemnity of the Memorial Garden located on a hillside between the Original Headquarters Building and the Auditorium.
+Birds such as this heron are often drawn to the Memorial Garden located on a hillside between the Original Headquarters Building and the Auditorium.
 The garden is a memorial to all deceased intelligence officers and contractors who served their country.

 Heron in the Memorial Pond